y2kvbn/checksky-caffe-pos/blueprint.md

 - **User Authentication**: A secure login screen with a simulated password reset flow.
 - **Dashboard**: A central hub for monitoring key business metrics and providing quick access to all features.
 - **Point of Sale (POS)**: An interactive interface for placing orders and processing payments with integrated promotional logic.
+The menu categories are dynamically updated from the management dashboard.
-- **Reservation Management**: A completely redesigned, intuitive interface for managing customer reservations.
-The design prioritizes daily operations with a day-based navigation, a timeline view of bookings, and includes options for specific needs like baby chairs.
+- **Reservation Management**: An intuitive interface for managing customer reservations, including a day-based timeline, options for specific needs like baby chairs, and the ability to add customer notes.
+- **Menu Management**: A back-office interface for full CRUD (Create, Read, Update, Delete) operations on menu categories, with changes dynamically reflected in the Point of Sale view.
 - **Promotions Management**: A dedicated section for configuring various promotional campaigns.
 - **State Management**: Centralized state management powered by Pinia.